bitpy/bitpy.github.io/content/posts/00-hello-world.md

 -   [flycheck-grammarly](https://github.com/emacs-grammarly/flycheck-grammarly) to use [grammarly](https://www.grammarly.com/) to check the grammar of sentences.

 Then, I want to say more about the blog.
 I'm using the [HUGO](https://gohugo.io/) to generate the site.
 And writing posts by Emacs in [Org Mode](https://orgmode.org/) format.
 Yes, [HUGO](https://gohugo.io/) only accepts Markdown files.
-But with the power of [ox-hugo](https://github.com/kaushalmodi/ox-hugo) here we are.
+But within the power of [ox-hugo](https://github.com/kaushalmodi/ox-hugo) here we are.

 If you have some advice, please email me to <mailto:grayking.w@gmail.com>.
 Happy to hear!